Newsmoor.com is the Best Learning Site To Provide information Regarding Communication Models, Elements, Research Paper Writing and More

 Smelling

-For example, people smell flowers and fragrances to identify whether the flavor is good or bad.
+For example, people smell flowers and other fragrances to determine whether a flavor is good or bad.

 Tasting

-Tasting refers to nonverbal communication channels through tasting something.
+Tasting refers to nonverbal communication through the act of tasting something.
 For example, people test food to identify its deliciousness.

 4. Receiver

 Finally, R-Receiver is the person who receives the message or information in the communication process.
-David Berlo adds the same factors of the sources to the Receiver, such as Communication skills, Attitudes, Knowledge, Social Systems, and Culture, to the Receiver.
+David Berlo adds the same factors from the sources to the Receiver: Communication skills, Attitudes, Knowledge, Social Systems, and Culture.
 Communication gets more effective when senders and receivers have similar skills, attitudes, and knowledge.
 Communication among people from the same culture and social system reduces communication noise during the interaction.

 1. Source (S)